 MENA Women Peacebuilders Initiative

-Launched in October 2024 in Doha, the MENA Women Peacebuilders Initiative is a flagship program of GIWPS, created in collaboration with the Qatar Ministry of Foreign Affairs and Georgetown University in Qatar.
+Launched in 2024, the MENA Women Peacebuilders Initiative is a flagship program of GIWPS, created to support women peace leaders in the Middle East and North Africa.

 Vision and Focus